Ready to Get Started?

 Yes you probably will sound patronising unless you (a) make the praise very specific, and (b) say only what you sincerely mean.
 If you do these two things there's no danger of being patronising.

-Why is the PAUSE so necessary when using this method?
+Why is the PAUSE so necessary when giving feedback?

 It gives time for your words to sink in, and for the other person to respond.
 Most people are in a rush.
 Don’t be.
 This way of communicating works better slowly.